Location: Ryhope, just across from the village green, Ryhope Road and under the A1018

 Ryhope Beach is often known as the “forgotten beach” of Sunderland in that unlike its counterparts of Roker and Seaburn, it is not in fact a resort and has a unique characteristic of being mostly a pebble laden beach, not a sand one, but that does not make it any less worthy to visit.

-The beach is unique for its splendid visual appeal, which consists of enormous limestone cliffs which have been eroded by the sea over the years, as well as the gaping caves the waves have carved out.
+Described as a “hidden gem”, the beach is unique for its splendid visual appeal, which consists of enormous limestone cliffs which have been eroded by the sea over the years, as well as the gaping caves the waves have carved out.

 To reach the area, one must walk underneath the railway tunnel across the road from Ryhope Village Green, which takes you through a narrow green valley and then to a set of steps that takes you down to the beach.